 The Winnebago County Land and Water Conservation Department is dedicated to provide competent, professional services in the planning, design, and implementation of programs and projects that protect, restore, and sustain the natural resources of Winnebago County.

 Technical and Financial Services Provided

-The Land & Water Conservation Department has a staff of 8 County employees.
+The Land & Water Conservation Department has a staff of 7 County employees.
 Each staff member has a diverse background in the areas of geography, soil and water conservation, agronomy, watershed management, and GIS.
-We work closely with federal and state agencies including Wisconsin DNR, Wisconsin Department of Agriculture, Trade & Consumer Protection, UW-Extension, USDA Agencies, and the U.S. Fish and Wildlife Service.
+We work closely with federal and state agencies including Wisconsin Department of Natural Resources, Wisconsin Department of Agriculture, Trade & Consumer Protection, University of Wisconsin-Extension, United States Department of Agriculture Agencies, and the U.S. Fish and Wildlife Service.

 Technical and financial services are provided in a number of ways.
 Some of these services are: